lastcommodore/gtfs-to-osm/README.md

 Converts a gtfs schedule feed into .osm files.

+The .osm files contain an empty way of the route, + all stops and their names.

+Each different variant of a route is exported as its own .osm file.

+Direction of travel follows the direction of the way.

 Please note this was coded in an afternoon by me, with no prior knowledge of gtfs.
 The code is not great.
 But it works.

 ## Usage